Electricity in Ireland is NOT automatically cheaper for everyone at night or at off-peak times.

 You will only get cheaper electricity bills with a Night Saver Meter if you use a significant amount of electricity at night.
 Homes with electric storage heaters, electric car chargers and heat pumps will usually use more electricity at night.

-As you can see from the figures below, in order to make any saving, more than 30% of your electricity usage would need to be during the night.
-This would equate to around 3kwh (units) a night for the average household usage of 11 units per day (or 4,200kWh annually).
+As you can see from the figures below, in order to make any savings, more than 30% of your electricity usage would need to be during the night.
+This would equate to around 3kwh (units) a night for the average household usage of about 11 units per day (4,200kWh annually).

-For example, an Electric Vehicle charger could typically use 6Kwh overnight .
-(Based on mileage of 18000km per annum, 15kWh/ 100kms and 80% home charging at night).
+For example, an Electric Vehicle charger could use 13Kwh in just 2 hours a night .
+(Based on a mileage of 22500km per annum)

 A Heat pump set to heat the hot water overnight might use about 4kWh a night . (based on 10kWh of hot water at a Coefficient of performance of 2.5)